 Are You Entitled to Claim a Time Extension?

-How is the Process to Request a Time Extension
+The Process to Request a Time Extension

 When requesting a time extension, certain steps must be followed to ensure the extension is approved.
 In a typical process, the contractor notifies the project manager that an issue might affect the project schedule.
-A formal letter must be addressed to the Contract Administrator requesting the time extension and the reasons why those days should be added to the construction schedule.
+A formal letter is addressed to the contract administrator requesting the time extension and the reasons why those days should be added to the construction schedule.

 Supporting Documents During the Claim Process

-- Indicate specific issue causing delays
+- Notice of specific issue causing delays

 - Sketches, photographs, or other images illustrating the delay issues

-- Recommendations being given to Contract Administrator
+- Recommendations were given to the contract administrator

-- Alternative solutions presented to Contract Administrator
+- Alternative solutions presented to the contract administrator

 Additional Items to Consider During the Time Extension Request

-- Calendar days are not the same as working days
+- Calendar days are not the same as working days.

-- No additional time will be granted for the same item once it has been approved
+- No additional time will be granted for the same item once it has been approved.

-- In the case of a continuing delay, only one claim is necessary
+- In the case of a continuing delay, only one claim is necessary.

 Extension of time

-I refer to your extension of time claim dated (insert date of the Claim).In accordance with clause (insert the contract clause) of the General Conditions of Contract, the Principal grants extension/s of time: [insert the number of days requested and reasons for the time extension].
+I refer to your extension of time claim dated [insert date of the claim] in accordance with clause [insert the relevant contract clause] of the General Conditions of Contract, the extension(s) of the Principal grant/s of time: [insert the number of days requested and reasons for the time extension].